 rz “at” berkeley.edu

-This site presents a series of keys to morphospecies from most of the genera of Encyrtidae found in California.
+This site presents keys to morphospecies from most of the genera of Encyrtidae found in California.
 This is a work in progress, and is presented here to help further the discourse of Encyrtidae taxonomy in an informal manner.
-Much of this work was done without accessing holotypes, and thus relies heavily upon written descriptions of the named species.
+For many genera, I didn’t have access to all of the holotypes, and thus I relied heavily upon written descriptions of the named species.
 For this reason alone, these keys should be considered provisional.

 Unless otherwise noted, all keys are for females only.
-For each included genus, the key will include all described species recorded from California, as well as those taxa that I have been unable to identify (= uncertain).
+For each included genus, the key includes all described species recorded from California, as well as those taxa that I have been unable to recognize.
 The latter likely represent a combination of undescribed species plus described species with which I am unfamiliar.
 For these unrecognized taxa, I include the California county they were collected in, and a codon representing the institution where the specimens are held: